aayushali/aayushali/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning full stack web development.
+- 🌱 I’m currently working as fullstack web dev.
 - 👯 I’m looking to collaborate with web developers.
 - 📫 How to reach me: https://np.linkedin.com/in/aayushali
 - ⚡ Fun fact:  I love to learn and dig into tech world.